soni2/Maze-Web-Store/README.md

 ## Tools

-The following are a list of dependencies, libraries and tools used for this project:
+Below is a list of dependencies, libraries and tools used for this project:

     -Supabase
     -Tailwind